DataBiosphere/leonardo/README.md

 IntelliJ isn't smart enough to set compiler flags differently between the source and test targets.
 To hack around this, open `Settings > Build, Execution, Deployment > Compier > Scala Compiler` and select the **each** module.
 Then either uncheck `Enable warnings`.

 **NOTE: These changes may revert when you reload the sbt project!** Repeat this step to fix tests complaining about warnings that have been turned into errors.
+If you get errors after compilation but before the tests run, try deleting your test Runtime Configuration, running `git clean -xfd -e .idea` to clean project files, redoing dependencies/configs, restarting IntelliJ, and redoing the above steps before rerunning tests.
 ![Scalac options](screenshots/intellij_local_leo_test_scalac_options.png)
 3. Make sure the local MySQL server is running by following the instructions in [Run Leonardo unit tests](#run-leonardo-unit-tests).
 4. Find a test to run and click on the green arrow next to the test to run it normally or using the debugger: